GoogleCloudPlatform/gcsfuse/docs/mounting.md

 e.g. credentials or daemonization.
 In particular, they require [daemon][] to be installed.

-These scripts allow you to mount buckets using the `mount` command:
+On OS X, these scripts allow you to mount buckets using the `mount` command.
+(On Linux, only root can do this.)

     mount -t gcsfuse -o rw,user my-bucket /path/to/mount/point